 Organisations who want to build a supportive workplace for those who are living with cancer, can come and talk to Cancer Support UK, because we can help them take action and start making a difference.

-Cancer Support offers the following training courses:
+Cancer Support UK offers the following training courses:

 - Workplace Cancer Support Ambassador (half day course)